 As Leader Kim Jong Il pointed out in a meeting with the mass gymnastics organisers in 1987 'the Korean style of mass gymnastics is a mixed form of comprehensive physical exercises with a combination of high ideological content, artistic quality and gymnastics skill'.

 Preparations are visible on the streets of Pyongyang well in advance of the Mass Games with tens of thousands of gymnasts preparing their routines in the city’s open spaces and parks.
-The 2009 performance was entitled 'Arirang' based on a historic tragic love story but was adapted to represent the struggle of North Korea during the Japanese occupation and Korean War.
-Students practiced every day from January onwards.
-The 90 minute performance is held every evening at 7pm and features the 'largest picture in the world' a giant mosaic of individual students each holding a book whose pages links with their neighbours’ to make up one gigantic scene.
+The 2009 performance will be entitled 'Arirang' based on a historic tragic love story but will be adapted to represent the struggle of North Korea during the Japanese occupation and Korean War.
+Students have been practicing every day since January.
+The 90 minute performance which will be held every evening at 7pm will feature the 'largest picture in the world' a giant mosaic of individual students each holding a book whose pages links with their neighbours’ to make up one gigantic scene.
 When the students turn the pages the scene or individual elements of the scene change, up to 170 pages make up one book.

 In 2003 we made our film on the Mass Games 'A State of Mind' (Koryo Tours, VeryMuchSo productions and BBC4), The film has been broadcast unedited in both North and South Korea and in 2004 won the Pyongyang Film Festival Special Prize and best film music award as well as various international awards and is currently on worldwide release.